Kinangop Plateau: Today

-The plateau has been settled by Kikuyu farmers since the 1960s.
-They have ploughed much of the land to grow maize, wheat, cabbage and potatoes.
-They have replaced the tussocks by grasses that are easier for livestock to eat, and have planted woodlots across the plateau.
+The plateau has been settled by Kikuyu farmers since the 1960s who have ploughed much of the land to grow maize, wheat, cabbage, and potatoes.
+They have replaced the tussocks with grasses that are easier for livestock to eat, and have planted woodlots across the plateau.
 The wetlands have mostly been drained.

 Where drainage has not been deliberate, the trees planted for poles and firewood have absorbed the water.

 Farm lots are being broken up to be divided between family members.
 The trend is away from animal husbandry and towards more intensive cultivation of food crops and cash crops.

 Mount Kipipiri is a cone-shaped extinct volcano that rises from the plateau in the north.
 It is part of the Aberdare National Park.
 The mountain is completely ringed by an electric fence.
 In June 2009 lengthy negotiations were concluded over the alignment of a wildlife corridor between Kipipiri and the main Aberdare park, with plans to fence the corridor.

 Grids of rolling bars with gaps between them replace the fence at the points where roads cross the corridor, forming an obstacle that cars can cross but that wildlife will not attempt.
 This keeps the wildlife, particularly elephants, away from farmers' fields.